nimaid/mri2stl/README.md

 If you close your browser without clicking `Quit`, the image will still be running in the background.
 You can reconnect by going to the same URL which you initially noted down.
 (You did note it down, right?)

 The other way to kill the server is to shutdown the Docker container manually.
-You would use `docker ps` to get the ID of it, then `docker rm -f ps`.
+You would use `docker ps` to get the ID of it, then `docker rm -f [ID]`.
 This will also permenently delete all files uploaded/created.